ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

         Login: oai                        Name: Open Access Initiative at Berkeley

 * If the group does not have an account, ask the requester to fill out and sign a form (located near the staff computer).
 * For registered student groups, the OCF requires that a signatory authorizes the approval of the account.
-If the account is not a registered student group check with the [[membership eligibility|membership/eligibility]] to see what constitutes acceptable documentation.
+If the account is not a registered student group check with the [[membership eligibility|doc membership/eligibility]] to see what constitutes acceptable documentation.
 If they are **not** a registered student group skip the next step.
-* If the group is a registered student group, you can check the signatory status with the [[signat]].
+* If the group is a registered student group, you can check the signatory status with the [[signat|doc staff/scripts/signat]].
 There are three acceptable cases: (1) Student is a signatory and has an OCF account (2) Student is a signatory but does not have an OCF account (3) the student is not a signatory and has a note from a signatory.
 * Case 1:

         $signat sanjayk